 - mise à la consommation (MAC): payment of VAT

 Customs inspection: The merchandise may be inspected in all cases, especially those that are to receive EC marking.
 This customs inspection is designed to check the accuracy of documents supplied to the customs administration.
 The physical inspection is carried out in the presence of a representative of the customs agent, often the person making the declaration (person who fills out the customs declaration).

-Veterinary inspection: Facilities for veterinary inspection are provided at the main points of entry into the country, which number about 20.
+Veterinary inspection: Facilities for veterinary inspection are provided at the Border Inspection Posts (BIP), which are the main points of entry into the country, which number about 20.
 Veterinary inspection includes verification of documents and a physical inspection.
 It is invoiced on a fixed-cost basis.